however we do have many job opportunities available,

 Special projects can include opportunities to make additional income through entrepreneurship, such as growing and marketing your own crops on unused farmland, pastured poultry, and production of pickles, cookies, jams, and farm arts and crafts for sale at farm stand.
 Other projects to improve the sustainability of our farm are welcomed including teaching on-farm classes, etc.

-PERIOD OF INTERNSHIP: stated for each position.
-Generally April 1-Thanksgiving, however June - Sept or June -Thanksgiving is also possible in some cases.
+PERIOD: Generally April 1-Thanksgiving, however June - Sept or June -Thanksgiving is also possible in some cases.

 If you like to spend time with kids and have a background instructing at a camp, environmental education, or other outdoor education experience, this could be a good opportunity for you.